Skip to main content

 Overview

-Context is built on a Code Execution paradigm.
-Instead of rigid “tool calling” schemas, the Agent writes and executes TypeScript code to interact with the world.
-The architecture consists of four layers:
+Context is built on a code-execution paradigm.
+Instead of rigid “tool calling” schemas, the runtime can plan and execute tool interactions using typed MCP metadata, then settle economics according to the active mode (Query or Execute).
+The architecture consists of five layers:

 1. The Marketplace — Supply of tools from developers

-2. The Agent — Demand from users executing queries
+2. The Agent — Demand from users and developers via Query + Execute modes

 The Marketplace (Supply)

-Developers register Tools (the paid product) powered by standard Model Context Protocol servers.
-Just paste your endpoint URL and we auto-discover your skills via listTools().
+Developers register Tools (the marketplace listing) powered by standard Model Context Protocol servers.
+Paste your endpoint URL and Context auto-discovers methods via tools/list.

 Terminology